From invariant measures to orbit equivalence, via locally finite groups: Introduction

-As an example of such an absorption theorem (indeed, a fundamental particular case), consider the relation $E_0$ on $\{0,1\}^\N$, were for all $x,y \in \{0,1\}^\N$ one has $x \, E_0 y \,$ iff $x(n)=y(n)$ for all large enough $n$.
+As an example of such an absorption theorem (indeed, a fundamental particular case), consider the relation $E_0$ on $\{0,1\}^\N$, were for all $x,y \in \{0,1\}^\N$ one has $x \, E_0 \, y $ iff $x(n)=y(n)$ for all large enough $n$.
 This relation is induced by the countable, locally finite group $\Gamma$ of all dyadic permutations; these are the homeomorphisms of $\{0,1\}^\N$ obtained by first choosing a bijection $\sigma$ of some $\{0,1\}^n$ to itself, then setting $\tilde \sigma(u \frown x)= \sigma(u) \frown x$.
 Denote by $\varphi$ the dyadic odometer (which corresponds to ``adding $1$ with right-carry''), which is a minimal homeomorphism; the relation $R_\varphi$ is obtained from $E_0$ by gluing the classes of $0^\infty$ and $1^\infty$ together (indeed, $\varphi$ can only change finitely many coordinates at a time, except for the special case $\varphi(1^\infty)=0^\infty$).
 Giordano, Putnam and Skau's absorption theorem implies in particular that $R_\Gamma$ and $R_\varphi$ are isomorphic; this means that there exists a homeomorphism $g$ of $\{0,1\}^\N$ which turns $E_0$ into the relation obtained from $E_0$ by gluing two orbits together.
 This extraordinary fact is quite hard to visualize, and we do not know of any ``concrete'' construction of such a $g$.
 Clemens, in unpublished work \cite{Clemens2008}, gave a nice explicit construction of a minimal homeomorphism inducing $E_0$ (via a Bratteli diagram) and asked whether $E_0$ can be generated by a Lipschitz automorphism of $\{0,1\}^\N$.

-While our absorption theorem (and its strengthening, Theorem \ref{t:absorption2}) follows from known results (\cite{Giordano2004}*{4.15}, itself generalized in \cite{Giordano2008}*{4.6} and \cite{Matui2008}*{3.2}), its proof is relatively elementary, and based on the following strengthening of a theorem of Krieger which we find interesting in its own right.
+While our absorption theorem (and its strengthening, Theorem \ref{t:absorption2}) follows from known results (\cite{Giordano2004}*{Lemma~4.15}, itself generalized in \cite{Giordano2008}*{Theorem~4.6} and \cite{Matui2008}*{Theorem~3.2}), its proof is relatively elementary, and based on the following strengthening of a theorem of Krieger which we find interesting in its own right.

 \begin{thm:Krieger}[see Krieger \cite{Krieger1979}*{Theorem~3.5}] Let $\Gamma$, $\Lambda$ be two ample subgroups of $\Homeo(X)$; assume that for any $A, B \in \Clopen(X)$ there exists $\gamma \in \Gamma$ such that $\gamma(A)=B$ iff there exists $\lambda \in \Lambda$ such that $\lambda(A)=B$.